 A literary tradition

 Charles Brasch, from a bourgeois Dunedin Jewish family, was a poet who founded the literary journal Landfall in 1947.
-Brasch edited Landfall (which is still published in 2009) from Dunedin for its first 20 years.
+Brasch edited Landfall (which is still published) from Dunedin for its first 20 years.

-Hone Tuwhare, a Māori poet from the northern North Island, had a long association with Otago from the 1960s to his death in 2008.
+Hone Tuwhare, a Māori poet from the northern North Island, was associated with Otago from the 1960s until his death in 2008.
 Poet and essayist Brian Turner lives in Ōtūrehua, in Central Otago.

 Writer Janet Frame explored a different Otago in her work, notably Owls do cry, which drew on her childhood in a working-class family in Ōamaru.

-The Robert Burns Fellowship, established at Otago University in 1958, was New Zealand’s first literary award, and has supported many of New Zealand’s most important authors.
+The Robert Burns Fellowship, established at the University of Otago in 1958, was New Zealand’s first literary award.
+It has supported many of New Zealand’s most important authors.

 Library and newspapers